Galois action on the principal block and cyclic Sylow subgroups: Introduction

 \begin{conl} {\em Let $p \in \{ 2, 3\}$.
 Let $G$ be a finite group and let $B$ be a $p$-block of $G$ with nontrivial defect group $D$.
 Then

 where $\irrz B^{\sigma_1}$ is the set of height zero irreducible characters in the block $B$ that are fixed under the action of $\sigma_1$.} \end{conl}

 We prove that Conjecture \ref{conB} follows from the Alperin--McKay--Navarro conjecture.
-In this sense, in addition to providing a method to determine whether $P$ is cyclic from the set $\irr{B_0}$, Theorem \ref{thmA} provides more evidence of the elusive Alperin--McKay--Navarro conjecture.
+In this sense, Theorem \ref{thmA} provides more evidence of the elusive Alperin--McKay--Navarro conjecture.
 Since the latter holds whenever $D$ is cyclic, by work of Navarro in \cite{Nav04}, it follows that the ``if'' direction of Conjecture \ref{conB} (and of Theorem \ref{thmA}) holds.
 For many consequences of the (Alperin-)McKay-Navarro conjecture, the statements take different forms depending on the prime (see, for instance, \cite{NTT07} and \cite{SF19}).
 This might well be the case here, however, we are not yet aware of such a statement for $p>3$.

+To prove Theorem \ref{thmA}, we use the Classification of Finite Simple Groups.
+In particular, we contribute to the problem of understanding Galois action on the characters in blocks of nonabelian simple groups in the following way.